godwokenrises/godwoken/docs/optimistic-rollup.md

 Users need two steps to withdraw assets back to layer1:

-1. Burn X tokens from the SUDT contract
+1. Prepare withdrawal: send a tx to burn X tokens from the SUDT contract
-2. After the `WITHDRAW_TIMEOUT` blocks, the user can withdraw X tokens back to layer1.
+2. Withdrawal: after the `WITHDRAW_TIMEOUT` blocks, the user can withdraw X tokens back to layer1.

 The `WITHDRAW_TIMEOUT` is a u64 number representing the number of blocks that users must be waiting for.

 Let's see the details of the withdrawal process.

-Users firstly send a layer2 transaction `(from: user's id, to: SUDT id, nonce, args: amount to withdraw)` to the aggregator to move layer2 token into a withdraw queue, the SUDT contract record the withdraw request as：(block_number, amount).
+Users firstly send a layer2 transaction `(from: user's id, to: SUDT id, nonce, args: amount to withdraw)` to the aggregator to move layer2 token into a withdraw queue, the SUDT contract record the withdrawal as：`(block_number, amount)`.

-After `WITHDRAW_TIMEOUT` blocks after the withdrawal request transaction has been submitted.
-The aggregator removes the withdrawal request from the SUDT and moves the layer1 custodian asset to the user's lock.
+After `WITHDRAW_TIMEOUT` blocks after the prepare withdrawal transaction has been submitted.
+User send a withdraw request to aggregator via RPC `(acp_lock_hash, sudt_id, amount, account_id)`, the aggregator removes the withdrawal request from the SUDT contract and moves the layer1 custodian asset to the user's [anyone-can-pay](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0026-anyone-can-pay/0026-anyone-can-pay.md) cell.

 > The timeout parameter WITHDRAW_TIMEOUT defines an upper bound of the challenge period; after the timeout, if we still can't prevent a malicious user from withdrawing assets to layer1, the rollup state is corrupt.